loicboset/jots/src/pages/blog/_posts/journaling-for-developers-a-simple-habit-for-big-results.md

 Journaling is a simple yet powerful tool that can help you grow as a developer.
 By reflecting on your work, tracking your progress, and clearing your mind, you’ll improve both your technical and soft skills.
 It’s not about writing long entries; it’s about making journaling a consistent habit that supports your development process.

 Start small, stick to it, and you’ll begin to see the benefits.
 After a few weeks of journaling, you could notice patterns in your growth, clearer thinking, and better decision-making.
 So why not give it a try?
-And if you're looking for a tool that’s built for developers and by developers, **DevLog** is here to help you get started.
+And if you're looking for a tool that’s built for developers and by developers, **Jots** is here to help you get started.